vsouza/awesome-ios/README.md

 * [PMTween](https://github.com/poetmountain/PMTween) - An elegant and flexible tweening library for iOS.
 * [WobbleView](https://github.com/inFullMobile/WobbleView) - WobbleView is an implementation of a recently popular wobble effect for any view in your app.
 It can be used to easily add dynamics to user interactions and transitions. :large_orange_diamond:
 * [RKNotificationHub](https://github.com/cwRichardKim/RKNotificationHub) - Make any UIView a full fledged notification center.
-* [EatFit](https://github.com/Yalantis/EatFit) - Eat fit is a component for attractive data representation inspired by Google Fit
+* [EatFit](https://github.com/Yalantis/EatFit) - Eat fit is a component for attractive data representation inspired by Google Fit :large_orange_diamond:
 * [phone-number-picker](https://github.com/hughbe/phone-number-picker) - A simple and easy to use view controller enabling you to enter a phone number with a country code similar to WhatsApp written in Swift :large_orange_diamond:
 * [DLWBouncyView](https://github.com/cute/DLWBouncyView) - BouncyView is an implementation of a recently popular bouncy effect for any view.
 * [EXTView](https://github.com/recruit-mtl/EXTView) - Extended UIView for Interface Builder by using IB_DESIGNABLE and IBInspectable.